intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 - Pixel scattered access - `gather_rgba`, `scatter_rgba`.
 These are similar to
 usual `gather` and `scatter`, but allow to access the most memory in one call - 4 elements (as if they were RGBA channels of a pixel) per each offset in the offsets vector.
 Per-offset masking is also support, plus per-channel compile-time constant mask can be specified to further refine masking.
 - Media block access - `media_block_load` , `media_block_store`.
 These are the
 most efficient memory accesses on Intel GPU architectures up to Gen9 generation.
-The go through extra layer of faster cache.
+They go through extra layer of faster cache.
 - Scalar access - `scalar_load`, `scalar_store`.
 These can be used to access
 load/store scalar values through accessors.
 In case of USM pointers, usual C++ dereference operator can be used.
 SLM versions are also available.